 ChatDaddy vs Kommo: Which WhatsApp CRM is Better in 2026?

 Quick Verdict: ChatDaddy is the better choice for businesses that lead with WhatsApp.
 Kommo (formerly amoCRM) is a traditional CRM platform that added WhatsApp as an integration channel.
-ChatDaddy is built WhatsApp-first with native API access, AI chatbot, broadcast, and 0% message markup at $19/mo — while Kommo starts at $15/user/mo with WhatsApp as an add-on and no native broadcast or WhatsApp AI chatbot.
+ChatDaddy is built WhatsApp-first with native API access, AI chatbot (on Pro and Max plans), broadcast, and 0% message markup from $119/mo — while Kommo starts at $15/user/mo with WhatsApp as an add-on and no native broadcast or WhatsApp AI chatbot.

 1. Platform Overview